 National Families Week is funded by the Australian Government Department of Social Services.

 Unfortunately there is no money available to support organisations to run events.
-However, Families Australia is able to provide free promotional products such as posters, balloons, stickers, notepads and painting sheets, to assist you in celebrating your event.
+However, Families Australia is able to provide free promotional products such as posters, coloured pencils, stickers, notepads and painting sheets, to assist you in celebrating your event.
 Please remember to register so we know you are holding an event.

 You can obtain more information by emailing us, or telephoning Jennifer Horsfield, Manager, National Families Week or Dr Brian Babington, Chief Executive Officer on (02) 6273 4885.